Rebecca Cooke

-Rebecca Cooke (born 24 June 1983) was a British swimmer.
+Rebecca Cooke (born 24 June 1983) is a retired British swimmer.

 Swimming career

-Cooke represented Great Britain in the Olympics, FINA world championships and European championships, and England in the Commonwealth Games.
+Cooke represented Great Britain in the Olympics, World Aquatics Championships (known as the FINA World Championships until 2022), European championships, and England in the Commonwealth Games.
 She competed internationally in freestyle and individual medley swimming events.
 She has won medals at every major international championships with the exception of the Olympic Games.
 She won the ASA National Championship 800 metres freestyle title for six consecutive years from 2000 until 2005.

 She retired from international competition in April 2008 after failing to make the British team for the 2008 Games in Beijing.